 CKX Inc. chairman and CEO Robert F.X.
 Sillerman and “American Idol” creator Simon Fuller are set to take CKX private after its board approved a $1.3 billion, or $13.75-per-share, cash buyout and related transactions.

 Friday’s board move boosted shares of the company that owns the rights to such cultural icons as Elvis Presley, Muhammad Ali, David Beckham and “Idol” to a 52-week high.
 The stock closed the session up 37.8% at $14.65.

-In addition to the buyout, for every share of CKX, shareholders will receive one share of Sillerman-affiliated real estate firm FX Luxury Realty, in which CKX on Friday acquired 50% for $100 million in cash and which will look to develop attractions based on Presley and Ali in Las Vegas, Memphis and cities around the world under a newly struck licensing arrangement.
+In addition to the buyout, for every share of CKX, shareholders will receive one share of the Sillerman-affiliated real estate firm FX Luxury Realty, in which CKX on Friday acquired 50% for $100 million in cash and which will look to develop attractions based on Presley and Ali in Las Vegas, Memphis and cities worldwide under a newly struck licensing arrangement.